 Yes, there’s a touch of something good for you in this delicious dessert.
 Spiced beetroot chocolate cake pairs the superfood (beets, in all their earthy, bitter glory) with rich and smooth chocolate (both the cake and the icing).

 It’s that sweet icing that balances out the underlying bitterness from the beetroot.
 It’s a perfect culinary foil, crafting the flavor into something unique.
-It’s so many things: bitter, sweet, earthy, creamy.
+The flavor is so many things: bitter, sweet, earthy, creamy.
 Really, it’s surprising how well beetroot and chocolate go together.

-If you have a choice while baking, opt for a ceramic or glass casserole dish than a tin.
+If you have a choice while baking, opt for a ceramic or glass casserole dish than a tin or metal pan.
 I find that tins tend to dry out chocolate cakes more than the first two.
-And you want this spiced beetroot chocolate cake nice and moist.
-Spiced beetroot chocolate cake will store for three days maximum, so use that as a great excuse to eat this dessert quickly!
+And you want this spiced beet cake nice and moist.
+It will store for three days maximum, so use that as a great excuse to eat this dessert quickly!

 Like this recipe?
 You’ll love these too: